E3S Energy Economics & Evaluation Symposium

 Olive FitzpatrickVP Subsurface Portfolio Management, bp

-• Embedding carbon price trajectories and stranded asset risk into base-case valuations.
+• Valuation methodologies are under stress –how are teams embedding carbon price trajectories and stranded asset risk into base-case valuations, and is there emerging consensus on approach?

-• Where the bid-ask gap is most acute, and what is unlocking transactions.
+• The bid-ask gap is widening.
+Where is it most acute and what is actually unlocking transactions?

 12:00-13:00